Chuckinairtor/Chuckinairtor/README.md

 - 👋 Hi, I’m @Chuckinairtor
-- 🌱 I’m currently learning java and script
+- 🌱 I’m currently learning java
 - 📫 You can reach me on Discord: Chucki#2610